ovh/docs/pages/manage_and_operate/observability/logs_data_platform/ingestion_syslog_ng/guide.en-gb.md

 ### Let's play with Graylog Dashboards

-Let's recap : you have a Linux instance, and it's sending log locally and remotely, thanks to the syslog-ng log collector.
-We send two types of flows : internal() and system()
+Let's recap: you have a Linux instance, and it's sending log locally and remotely, thanks to the syslog-ng log collector.
+We send two types of flows: internal() and system()

-The last step is to create a dashboard displaying the results :
+The last step is to create a dashboard displaying the results:

 - Connect to the Logs Data Platform manager, ensure you that you have a Stream and that the token in the syslog configuration file is OK.
 Ensure that you have a Dashboard created.
 - Head to your stream by using the button `Graylog access`{.action} located in the **...** menu of your stream, or head directly to the graylog access of your cluster.
 - Once in Graylog, Go in Stream Tab, click on your stream.
 In the top-left corner, chose a 1 Day range and click on the green button to search.
-- You should have some results like this :
+- You should have some results like this:

 ![Graylog search view](images/search.png){.thumbnail}

 - On the top right corner of the histogram, click on `Add to dashboard`{.action}.

 Alright, you just created the first widget in you dashboard.
-Now, let's create a Pie chart :
+Now, let's create a Pie chart:

 - On the left, click on the small blue triangle before "facility"
 - Click on "Quick Values"